Wednesday, December 29, 2021

 6. Underwatering Citrus Trees

-Perversely, underwatering is less common and also less serious than overwatering.
+Perversely, underwatering is less common overwatering.
 Chronic underwatering will kill your citrus trees, but the signs are much easier to spot and to fix.

 Citrus trees need infrequent but deep watering, so a sprinkle on the surface will not help them.
 Water the citrus trees deeply till water begins to run from the drainage holes.
 Keep a watering diary if you are prone to forgetting.